wopian/kitsu/packages/kitsu-core/MIGRATING.md

 Dropped Node 6 support.
 Lowest supported version is now Node 8.

-`kitsu-core/node` now exists as a standalone package called `kitsu-core-node`.
-This has no dependency on Babel Runtime, as it's required only by the browser version of `kitsu-core`.
+~~`kitsu/node` now exists as a standalone package called `kitsu-node`.
+This has no dependency on Babel Runtime, as it's required only by the browser version of `kitsu`.~~ Change reverted.

 ## Migrating to `6.0.0`